circle-packing/best-fit/README.md

 If I find what's causing problem I will update this readme, but any help is appreciated.
 Sorry for the inconvenience.

+It might also work in other IDE's, but that's untested.
+In the following text I assume you use IntelliJ IDEA.

 ## Building & Running

 1. Install IntelliJ IDEA